linux-man/backstage/README.md

 You want to do a slideshow with music.
 Drop a audio file on the first (bottom) track, then drop your 100 images on another track (leave the audio track free).
 The hard part is to connect all images, one after another.

-You want to start the music at the first image.
-Create a Link node, put it before the audio.
+To start the music at the first image, create a Link node, put it before the audio.
 It's the start node.
 Connect it to the audio and to the first image.

 Open the audio properties.
 Choose loop.